Joshiy: Career

 In 1993, Dhruvam got released, followed by Sainyam in 1994.
 His debut into Telugu cinema was in 1994 through Angarakshugudu, starring Rajashekhar and Meena in leading roles.
 In 1997 Joshiy brought out Bhoopathi with Suresh Gopi in the lead role.
-Joshiy joined with Suresh Gopi and Renji Panicker for Lelam and Pathram in 1997 and 1999, respectively.
-In middle, Joshiy did Vazhunnor with Suresh Gopi in the lead role.
-Joshiy's next two films were Praja and Dubai in 2001 which performed poorly at the box office.
+Joshiy joined with Gopi and Renji Panicker for Lelam and Pathram in 1997 and 1999.
+His next two films were Praja and Dubai in 2001 which performed poorly at the box office.
 He took a break after these films.
 In 2004, Joshiy made a comeback with Runway, this time Dileep in the leading role and was followed by Maambazhakkaalam.
 Naran released in 2005 starring Mohanlal, followed by Lion in 2006.

 His next films included Pothan Vava (2006) and July 4 (2007) followed by Nasrani (2007) and Janmam (2007).
 In 2008 he directed Twenty:20 bringing together almost all Mollywood actors.
 It was followed by the thriller Robinhood in 2009.
 Christian Brothers released in 2011, a multi-star film with Mohanlal, Suresh Gopi, Dileep and Sarath Kumar.
 In 2012, he directed Run Baby Run, another film with Mohanlal in the lead.
 It was followed by Lokpal in 2013 and Salaam Kashmier 2014 with Jayaram and Suresh Gopi in lead roles.
 In 2015, Joshiy directed Lailaa O Lailaa.
-After a four-year hiatus, Joshiy made a comeback with the hit movie Porinju Mariam Jose.
+After a four-year hiatus, Joshiy made a comeback with the hit movie Porinju Mariam Jose and also directed the 2022 film Paappan.

+Personal life

+Joshiy is married to Sindhu.
+The couple have a son, Abhilash, and a daughter, Aishwarya, who died in a car accident in Chennai in July 2011.
+Abhilash is married to Varsha.
+Abhilash made his directorial debut with King of Kotha (2023).